sohamcoder-2/EDUFLIX/README.md

 Instructor : Enter the name of the instructor or creator.
 Subject : Specify the subject or category of the video (e.g., Mathematics, Automata Theory).
 Duration : Enter the duration of the video (e.g., 10:30).
+File Upload Options:
+Upload Thumbnail : Choose an image file to serve as the video thumbnail.
+Upload Video : Select the video file to upload.
+Buttons:
+Remove Thumbnail : Option to remove the selected thumbnail.
+Remove Video : Option to remove the selected video file.
+Upload Video : Submit the form to upload the video.

 ![image alt](https://github.com/sohamcoder-2/EDUFLIX/blob/main/IMG/Screenshot%202025-04-19%20000829.png?raw=true)